APNewsBreak: Police won’t fight California use-of-force bill

 “With so many unnecessary deaths, I think everyone agrees that we need to change how deadly force is used in California,” said Democratic Assemblywoman Shirley Weber of San Diego, who wrote the measure.
 “We can now move a policy forward that will save lives and change the culture of policing in California.”

 Law enforcement officials did not immediately explain their decision.
-But a revised version of the bill filed Thursday drops an explicit definition of “necessary” that was in the original version.
-The deleted language provided that officers could act when there is “no reasonable alternative.”
+But a revised version of the bill filed Thursday drops an explicit definition of “necessary” that was in the original.
+The deleted language said officers could open fire when there is “no reasonable alternative.”

 “By requiring that officers use force only when necessary and examining their conduct leading up to use of force, the courts can still consider whether officers needlessly escalated a situation or failed to use de-escalation tactics that could have avoided a shooting,” he said.

-Even with the changes, the ACLU considers the bill to have the strongest language of any in the country.
+Even with the changes, the ACLU considers the measure to have the strongest language of any in the U.S.

-Democratic leaders in the Legislature signed on to the revised version, which is set for a key Assembly vote next week.
+Democratic Gov. Gavin Newsom and Democratic leaders in the Legislature backed the revised version, which is set for an Assembly vote next week.
+Newsom called it “an important bill, one that will help restore community trust in our criminal justice system.”

+Law enforcement opponents blocked passage of a similar measure introduced last year after police killed Clark, an unarmed black man, setting off intense protests.

+The Peace Officers Research Association of California, which represents rank-and-file officers, and the California Police Chiefs Association both removed their opposition and moved to neutral positions.
+The groups were the key law enforcement negotiators with Weber’s office and the ACLU.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.